-Pre-Covid, my husband Scott and I would host an annual holiday champagne brunch for our friends here in San Francisco.
-We'd always try to make something special for our guests to enjoy each year, and a few years ago we decided on making some gluten-free sausage gravy & biscuits.
+My husband Scott and I love to host an annual holiday champagne brunch for our friends here in San Francisco.
+We always try to make something special for our guests to enjoy each year, and a few years ago we decided on making some gluten-free sausage gravy & biscuits.
 We love using the ITALIAN and SAVORY spice blends in this dish.

 For the Sausage Gravy